-[Remainder of page intentionally left blank.]
+[Remainder of page intentionally left blank]

-PLAN OF REFUNDING\
+PLAN OF REFUNDING

-The proceeds of the sale of the Bonds remaining after payment of the costs of issuance and any amounts contributed by the District for such purposes will be deposited in the Trust with Bankers Trust Company (the "Depository Trustee"), pursuant to a Depository Trust Agreement between the District and the Depository Trustee, dated as of June 1, 2015 (the "Depository Trust Agreement"), to be applied to the payment of the Bonds Being Refunded at par (without premium) as follows:
+The proceeds of the sale of the Bonds remaining after payment of the costs of issuance and any amounts contributed by the District for such purposes will be deposited in the Trust with U.S. Bank National Association (the "Depository Trustee"), pursuant to a Depository Trust Agreement between the District and the Depository Trustee, dated as of October 1, 2016 (the "Depository Trust Agreement"), to be applied to the payment of the Bonds Being Refunded set forth below.
+Such funds will be used to acquire securities issued by or guaranteed by the United States of America (the "Government Obligations"), the maturing principal of any interest income with respect to which are calculated to be sufficient along with certain cash held pursuant to the Depository Trust Agreement or contributed by the District, to pay debt service on the Bonds Being Refunded until their redemption on the dates specified below, and to redeem the Bonds Being Refunded on such redemption dates, without premium.
+See "MATHEMATICAL VERIFICATION" herein.